Appeal procedure

 An appointment procedure usually takes between eight and twelve months.

-Information about the status of the procedure
+Information on the status of the procedure

-Stages of the selection process
+Stages of the selection procedure

 • Application documents

-• Structured interview with pre-determined questions that are asked equally of each applicant (ensures objectivity, comparability and equal treatment of all applicants)
+• Structured interview with predetermined questions that are asked equally of each applicant (ensures objectivity, comparability and equal treatment of all applicants)

-Do you have further questions?
+Do you have any further questions?

 Then simply get in touch with us!